MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

 =====================================================

 - Be sure that your MCU is running.
-It may happen that the BSP uses semi-hosting traces that blocks the MCU execution if the application is running out of a Debug session.
+It may happen that the BSP uses semi-hosting traces that block the MCU execution if the application is running out of a Debug session.
 - You can check the state of the MCU using J-Link tools such as ``J-Link Commander`` and ``Ozone`` to start a Debug session.

 Bus hardfault when running SystemView without Java Virtual Machine (JVM)